Edward Lear: Artist

 Lear was already drawing "for bread and cheese" by the time he was aged 16 and soon developed into a serious "ornithological draughtsman" employed by the Zoological Society and from 1832 to 1836 by the Earl of Derby, who kept a private menagerie at his estate, Knowsley Hall.
 He was the first major bird artist to draw birds from life rather than the skins of specimens.
 Lear's first publication, published when he was 19 years old, was Illustrations of the Family of Psittacidae, or Parrots in 1830.
 One of the greatest ornithological artists of his era, he taught Elizabeth Gould whilst also contributing to John Gould's works and was compared by some to the naturalist John James Audubon.
 In honour of Lear's bird illustrations, Anodorhynchus leari, popular name Lear's macaw, is named after him.

 After his eyesight deteriorated too much to work with such precision on the fine drawings and etchings of plates used in lithography, he turned to landscape painting and travel.

-Among other travels, he visited Greece and Egypt during 1848–49 and toured India during 1873–75, including a brief detour to Ceylon.
+Among other travels, he visited Albania, Vardar Macedonia, Egypt (all of which were then part of the Ottoman Empire), and Greece, during 1848–49 and toured India during 1873–75, including a brief detour to Ceylon.
 While travelling he produced large quantities of coloured wash drawings in a distinctive style, which he converted later in his studio into oil and watercolour paintings, as well as prints for his books.
 His landscape style often shows views with strong sunlight, with intense contrasts of colour.

 Between 1878 and 1883, Lear spent his summers on Monte Generoso, a mountain on the border between the Swiss canton of Ticino and the Italian region of Lombardy.
 His oil painting The Plains of Lombardy from Monte Generoso is in the Ashmolean Museum in Oxford.

 Throughout his life, he continued to paint seriously.
 He had a lifelong ambition to illustrate Tennyson's poems; near the end of his life, a volume with a small number of illustrations was published.